HBourne/iGossip/iGossip/README.md

 $ python .app/manage.py migrate
 ```

-If you're running your MySQL in a docker container, you might have to add a `root`@`172.17.0.1` user to your database since MySQL in this scenario will be visited as `172.17.0.1` instead of `127.0.0.1`.
+If you're running your MySQL in a docker container, you might have to add a `root`@`172.17.0.1` user to your database since MySQL in this scenario will be visited as `172.17.0.1` instead of `igossip.info`.

 ### Step 5 - Start Backend Server
 ```
 $ python .app/manage.py runserver
 ```
-After running the command above, you should be able to see an API interface through `127.0.0.1:8000/api/test`.
+After running the command above, you should be able to see an API interface through `igossip.info:8000/api/test`.
 If so, you're done with the backend!

 ### Step 6 - Install Frontend Packages
 ```